SitwalaM/nlp-topic-modelling/README.md

 ## Dataset Used

 We would use Machine Learning to explore which topics our followers on twitter are engaging with the most.
 Next step is to actually get the data from a Twitter api using Tweepy (http://docs.tweepy.org/en/latest/) and other tools to pull data and refine data to get to the data we need.
-We set our region to South Africa to enbale us track.......(ask sitwala).
+We set our region to South Africa to enbale us track the change in activities on topics such as unrest and riots.

 ## Preprocessing